ivy00johns/FabricForge/README.md

 # Fabric Forge

-Fabric CLI is an interactive command-line interface for the Fabric AI project, designed to streamline the process of selecting and executing AI patterns.
+Fabric Forge is an interactive command-line interface for the Fabric AI project, designed to streamline the process of selecting and executing AI patterns.

 ## Overview